 To this, Jayashree says: “I am drawn to nature from my childhood.
 I realised the pain inside me [of nature being ruined].
 But the pain is also there in nature because here [Salt Lake] it is in a cage.
 There are brick walls here and inside them are some plants, a playground, iron nets or rods.
 It looks like a cage.”

 An abiding memory from her regular walks is observing weeds being crushed under a speeding car.
-As the car zips past, she notices the dead weed is sticking to the tyre.
+As the car zips past, she notices the dead weed is sticking to one of the tyres.
 She looks at it for as long as the image of the wheel stays in her sight, until she returns to her studio to revisit the story of the weed in her work.

 Roots to Shoots; Paper, cotton fabric, cotton, plants, jute, tea stain, acrylic paint, seeds